Master of Dental Surgery (MDS): Career Path

 • Managing and administering healthcare centers: MDS graduates with management skills may be in charge of managing and administering healthcare centers or dental clinics.

-• Providing consulting services: MDS graduates may also work as a consultant, providing expert advice to hospitals, private practices, or other organizations.
+• Providing consulting services: MDS graduates may also work as consultants, providing expert advice to hospitals, private practices, or other organizations.

-• Communicating with patients and other healthcare professionals: MDS graduates must have the ability to communicate effectively with patients, colleagues, and other healthcare professionals.
-They must be able to explain procedures and treatment options to patients, as well as work collaboratively with other healthcare professionals to provide the best possible care.
+• Communicating with patients and other healthcare professionals: MDS graduates must communicate effectively with patients, colleagues, and other healthcare professionals.
+They must be able to explain procedures and treatment options to patients and work collaboratively with other healthcare professionals to provide the best possible care.

-• Staying current with the latest developments in their field: MDS graduates must be committed to continuing education and professional development to stay current with the latest developments in their field.
+• Staying current with the latest developments in their field: MDS graduates must be committed to continuing education and professional development to keep current with the latest developments in their field.

-• Compliance with laws, regulations, and ethical standards: MDS graduates must be aware of and comply with laws, regulations, and ethical standards in the field of dentistry.
+• Compliance with laws, regulations, and ethical standards: MDS graduates must be aware of and comply with dentistry's laws, regulations, and ethical standards.

 Career Options